What is AIPG?

 Applicants who do not meet the minimum requirements for Certification that have a bachelor's degree or higher in the geological sciences with a minimum of 36 semester hours of geology and are engaged in the practice of geology but have not obtained eight years of experience.

-Young Professional Members
+Early Career Professional Members